-At St. Andrew the Apostle Church in Romeoville, congregants have already begun familiarizing themselves with the revised text before each Mass.
+At in Romeoville, congregants have already begun familiarizing themselves with the revised text before each Mass.

 “We have been breaking down the Mass into three parts over the past four weeks,” said Sue Psenicka, liturgy coordinator at St. Andrew the Apostle.